 After taking over the scheme in 1901, the London County Council (LCC) chose to use the Society of Arts design as a model, substituting its own name for that of the Society.
 Plaques remained mostly circular and continued to be made by Minton, but they featured a laurel wreath surround, with ribbon embellishments, a design used consistently from the time of the first LCC plaque, in 1903, until 1938.

-That said, the LCC regularly experimented during the first two decades of the twentieth century; plaques were made of bronze, stone and lead, some were square or rectangular, and they varied in colour between brown, sage, terracotta and blue.
+That said, the LCC regularly experimented during the first two decades of the 20th century; plaques were made of bronze, stone and lead, some were square or rectangular, and they varied in colour between brown, sage, terracotta and blue.

 In 1921, the LCC’s Architect produced a detailed report on the design and material of the Council's plaques, with the aim of improving plaque appearance, longevity, suitability for London building types, and cost-effectiveness.